 Links to other sites are provided on this site.
 These sites are provided for informational purposes only and are not necessarily sponsored by the parish or church organization.

-If you would like to speak to someone to help you find a professional therapist or counselor, feel free to contact any of the following members of our parish staff:
+If you would like to speak to someone to help you find a professional therapist or counselor, feel free to contact members of our parish staff including:

 Father Jeremy Miller – firstname.lastname@example.org